CheyenneMDavid/Just-Cakes/README.md

 ---

-### Clashes between package extensions.
+### Clashes between package extensions

 Initially installing linters and formatters to ensure code quality and consistency.
 But as I tried different extensions, after a while this seemed to cause more issues and I was unable to workout what was clashing with what.
-So I separated things into a requirements.txt for the stuff that the project was dependant on, in order to run and the stuff that was useful during development was placed in requirements-dev.txt after reading this article: https://realpython.com/lessons/production-vs-development-dependencies/.
+So I separated things into a requirements.txt for the stuff that the project was dependant on, in order to run and the stuff that was useful during development was placed in requirements-dev.txt after reading this article: <https://realpython.com/lessons/production-vs-development-dependencies/>.
 In the search for way to stop things clashing I eventually came across the term "virtual environment" which people seemed to mention quite a lot on slack.
 I eventually did away with the requirements-dev.txt file and setup a virtual environment and installed only the packages I wanted.

 ### Other issues encountered during development